 LIFT YOUR ENERGY!
 PROTECT YOUR HEALTH!

-for a Healthy Mind & Body
+Age-Defying Booster for Healthy Mind & Body

 Professor Emeritus Roc Ordman made world news with his Vitamin C discoveries years ago.
 Now, after extensive research with MDR, he brings us the NEXT LEVEL VITAMIN C!